Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 2.1 Relocate to a Tax-Friendly State

-One of the most effective ways to reduce your tax burden is relocating to a state with lower taxes.
+One of the most effective ways to reduce your tax burden is to relocate to a state with lower taxes.
 States like Florida, Texas, and Tennessee offer substantial savings for high-income earners.

 Key Considerations: